DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ### 9.2.
 Using Spreadsheet in Read-Only Mode

-If you intend the Spreadsheet control to work in read-only mode (the `SettingsView.Mode` option is set to "Reading"), make sure that the ability to switch to edit mode is disabled:
+If you wish to use our Spreadsheet control in read-only mode (the `SettingsView.Mode` option is set to "Reading"), you must prevent users from switching to edit mode:

 ```aspx
 <Settings>